Discover all the tax services we offer

 If are overseas long enough to qualify (i.e. over 330 days) yet you moved mid-year (i.e. spanning two tax years), you can still take advantage of the FEIE.
 Let’s take a closer look at an example that will explain this better:

-You are present in a foreign country for a 16-month period from June 1, 201 t9hrough September 30, 2020 except for 16 days in December when you headed back to the US to visit family.
-Here’s how you figure the maximum FEIE deduction for 2020:
+You are present in a foreign country for a 16-month period before you headed back to the US to visit family.
+Here’s how you figure the maximum FEIE deduction for 2022:

 If you plan to move abroad for contract work, there are a few things you may want to discuss with your employer so you can fully understand your financial and working overseas tax implications.